zerolty/auto-version/README.md

 ```
 ![auto-vers-tip1.gif](https://s3.qiufengh.com/blog/auto-vers-tip1.gif)

-If you don't want to update , you can enter `ctrl` + `c` to exit program
+Don't want to update, enter `ctrl` + `c` to exit program

 ### Tip && Git

-You can select a verison.
+Select a verison.
 And then will commit a tag && make a tag  && push tag.

 ```
 auto-vers -t -g